Some say…it’s the single greatest musical instrument ever invented.

 First up…

-Is to get overly concerned with the minor details, while overlooking the few MAJOR details that actually matter at their current level.
+Is getting overly concerned with minor details, while overlooking the few major details that actually matter to beginners.

 - Brands

-For now though, let’s begin by discussing the issues that apply to everyone.
+For now though, let’s begin with the issues that apply to everyone.
+Starting first with…

 The first and most obvious difference you’ll notice between one acoustic guitar and another…

-Is the size and style of the body.
+Is the style and size of the body.

 Because besides just looks, the body of the guitar also affects: